Course Outline

 Module 1: Overview and Architecture

-Before implementing Operations Manager it is important you understand the key features and functionality that it provides.
-This will help you understand how Operations Manager can be used to solve many common problems that arise in the cloud or datacenter such as ensuring service levels are maintained, and critical line-of –business applications are available and performing at optimum levels.
+Before implementing Operations Manager, it is crucial to understand its key features and functionality.
+This knowledge helps you leverage Operations Manager to address common issues in cloud or datacenter environments, such as maintaining service levels and ensuring critical line-of-business applications are available and performing at optimal levels.

-Operations Manager is a comprehensive monitoring solution that requires careful planning before it is deployed into any IT environment.
-You must understand the hardware and software requirements of the solution and any security implications that may arise, such as monitoring computers in a trust boundary, perimeter network or public cloud.
-When you configure the storage for the Operations Manager databases, you should have a good understanding of the number of computers and devices that are monitored to appropriately size the databases.
+Operations Manager is a comprehensive monitoring solution that demands careful planning prior to deployment in any IT environment.
+You must understand the hardware and software requirements, as well as any security implications, such as monitoring computers within a trust boundary, perimeter network, or public cloud.
+When configuring storage for the Operations Manager databases, a thorough understanding of the number of monitored computers and devices is essential to appropriately size the databases.

-This module introduces students to the components contained in an Operations Manager Management Group and describes the dependency and relationships between the various components.
-Students will be shown how to plan for and design an Operations Manager Management Group.
+This module introduces students to the components within an Operations Manager Management Group and describes the dependencies and relationships between them.
+Students will learn how to plan for and design an Operations Manager Management Group.

 Lessons